Brcrwilliams/brcrwilliams.github.io/_posts/2017-07-19-same-origin-request-forgery.md

 <pre class="highlight" style="white-space: pre-wrap;">https://example.com/search?q=&lt;script&gt;x=new+XMLHttpRequest;x.open('PUT','/admin/users',true);x.setRequestHeader('Content-Type','application/json');x.send('{"userId":35742,"role":"admin"}');&lt;/script&gt;</pre>

 Encodings could be used to obfuscate the URL and make what is does less obvious.
 Then, when the admin opens the link, the request is sent and the attacker's account privileges are elevated to admin.

+CSRF tokens can also be be bypassed with XSS, but it is a bit more difficult to do.
+If the XSS vulnerability resides on the same page as a form, then it's fairly trivial to grab the CSRF token from the DOM and include it in your request.
+XSS vulnerabilities that don't reside on a page with a CSRF token can still perform CSRF by making a request to a resource with a CSRF token and retrieving it from the response, but now your injection must be quite long, which complicates exploitation.

 This is nothing new or innovative, but it's something that should be kept in mind when evaluating the threat of XSS, which tends to be underestimated by those who do not understand its full capabilities.
 Additionally, CORS alone should not be relied upon for CSRF protection.
 Browser bugs can leave you vulnerable, so it's best to program your application to defend itself instead of relying on browser protections.